cyberjunky/home-assistant-custom-components/README.md

 # Home-Assistant Custom Components

-Custom components for home-assistant (http://www.home-assistant.io)
+Some of my custom components for home-assistant (http://www.home-assistant.io)

-Part of small a POC, currently I am too lazy to integrate into upstream at the moment.
+Part of small a Proof of Concept, currently I am too lazy to integrate into upstream at the moment.
+Still learning to program in python3 and how to make home-assistant components.

 ## Toon Thermostat climate component